Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 1. Disclose your disorder to us here.
 Please note: only Lycoming users can access this form and it may require a log in.

-2. Fax your official documentation to 570-321-4050 or email to accessibility@lycoming.edu.
-(NOTE: due to HIPPA, providers will not send us documentation directly without your (the student's) signature on a "Release of Information" form.
+2. Email your documentation to accessibility@lycoming.edu via your Lycoming email account.
+(NOTE: due to HIPAA, providers will not send us documentation directly without your (the student's) signature on a "Release of Information" form.
 It may be easier/faster for students to obtain a copy of their documentation directly from their provider and then provide that documentation to our office.

 3. After the information in #1 and #2 has been received, a member of Accessibility Resources will contact the student to set up a meeting to develop an accommodation letter.

 Documentation must identify a specific disorder and indicate how the disorder will affect the student's performance.
-It must specify recommendations for accommodations and include a rationale for these recommendations.
+Providers may suggest that possible recommendations be considered, however Lycoming College determines the Lycoming accommodations for which each student is eligible as aligned with our accreditation and the core, fundamental requirements of each course.
 Finally, documentation must be typed, signed by an appropriate professional, and printed on letterhead.
 All documentation must be current.

 Guidelines for documentation:

-• Learning disabilities and ADD/ADHD: within 3 years
+• Learning disabilities and ADHD: within 3 years

 • Psychiatric: within 1 year (note: for students experiencing anxiety, a specific DSM-V or ICD-10 anxiety diagnosis must be provided)